ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

 ## Publish to IPNS

 :::tip This step is optional
-This step is optional but gives you some valuable insight into how IPNS and IPFS work together.
+You don't have to complete this section.
+However, it offers some valuable insight into how IPNS and IPFS work together.
 :::

 Using CIDs to get content is great; it means that the user always gets the content that they want.
 But what if the user doesn't know _what_ they're looking for and just wants the _latest_ version of that content?
 This is where IPNS comes in handy.